verida/documentation/docs/api/verida-js/README.md

 These are the main packages you are likely to use:

 - [client-ts](https://github.com/verida/verida-js/tree/main/packages/client-ts): Verida client library.
 Install this library in your project to add support for the Verida protocol.
-- [account-web-vault](https://github.com/verida/verida-js/tree/main/packages/account-web-vault): Create a Verida network connection that uses a QR code and the Verida Wallet to sign authentication requests.
+- [account-web-vault](https://github.com/verida/verida-js/tree/main/packages/account-web-vault): Create a Verida network connection that uses a QR code and the Verida Vault to sign authentication requests.
 Use this for your web application.
 - [account-node](https://github.com/verida/verida-js/tree/main/packages/account-node): Create an instance of a Verida account using a private key or seed phrase.
 Automatically signs all authentication requests.
 Use this for NodeJS server side applications or React Native applications.

 These are helper packages that typically aren't used directly: